Missions: The Full Report

 ...
 The situation and context in Scotland is very different to England - both in society and in the church.
 We have much to learn from what God is doing in other parts of the world, including south of the border.

-The diverse moving parts/people required to network, collaborate, and share information/ideas/resources across borders.
+Different moving parts/people required to connect, communicate, collaborate and share information and resources across different borders.

-The urgency and intentionality to be creative, innovative and proactive in contextualising the Gospel for impact in contemporary society.
+Urgency and intentionality for creative, innovative and proactive contextualising of the Gospel for contemporary society.

-The stage to be set for God's appointed time.
+The stage to be set and ready for the Appointed Time.

 The Big Question...